 14 reps each side.

-This exercise is a must for maintaining good posture (or, improving poor posture).
+This exercise is astoundingly helpful for maintaining good posture (or improving poor posture).

 10. Standing Pullovers